irods/irods_client_rest_cpp/README.md

 ### /admin
 The administration interface to the iRODS Catalog which allows the creation, removal and modification of users, groups, resources, and other entities within the zone.

-**Method** : POST
+**Method**: POST

 **Parameters**
-- action : dictates the action taken: add, modify, or remove
+- action: dictates the action taken: add, modify, or remove
-- target : the subject of the action: user, zone, resource, childtoresc, childfromresc, token, group, rebalance, unusedAVUs, specificQuery
+- target: the subject of the action: user, zone, resource, childtoresc, childfromresc, token, group, rebalance, unusedAVUs, specificQuery
-- arg2 : generic argument, could be user name, resource name, depending on the value of `action` and `target`
+- arg2: generic argument, could be user name, resource name, depending on the value of `action` and `target`
-- arg3 : generic argument, see above
+- arg3: generic argument, see above
-- arg4 : generic argument, see above
+- arg4: generic argument, see above
-- arg5 : generic argument, see above
+- arg5: generic argument, see above
-- arg6 : generic argument, see above
+- arg6: generic argument, see above
-- arg7 : generic argument, see above
+- arg7: generic argument, see above

 **Example CURL Command:**
 ```